gifale95/BERG/source/models/model_cards/eeg-things_eeg_2-vit_b_32.rst

 The encoding models were trained on THINGS EEG2 (Gifford et al., 2022), 63-channel EEG responses of 10 subjects to over 16,740 images from the THINGS initiative (Hebart et al., 2019).

-**Preprocessing.
+**Preprocessing**.
 During preprocessing the 63-channel raw EEG data was filtered between 0.03 Hz and 100 Hz; epoched from -100 ms to +600 ms with respect to stimulus onset; transformed using current source density transform;
 downsampled to 200 Hz resulting in 140 times points per epoch (one every 5 ms); baseline corrected at each channel using the mean of the pre-stimulus interval.
 Note that, after preprocessing, the THINGS EEG2 data were *z*-scored at